 Ashland, the only incorporated town in Hanover County, is located approximately fifteen miles north of Richmond, Virginia.
 Interstate 95, a major north-south highway, is located in the eastern portion of Ashland.
-The 2010 census indicated Ashland is split into two census tracts; the north tract (#320602) and the south tract (#320601).
-In 2010, population in the north tract was 3,098 and population in the south tract was 4,243, for a total population of 7,341.
-This represents a growth in population of 17.6% since the 2000 census.
-The total population of Hanover County in 2010 was 99,863 which is a 15.7% increase in ten years.
-Ashland's population represented approximately seven and one-half percent of Hanover's 2010 population of 99,863.
+The U.S. Census Bureau estimates Ashland's population to be 7,503 for 2015, a 3.8 percent increase over the 2010 Census figure of 7,225.
+The total population of Hanover County in 2015 was estimated by the U.S. Census Bureau to be 103,227, an increase of 4.7 percent from the 2010 Census.
+Ashland's population represented approximately 7.27 percent of Hanover's 2015 estimated population of 103,227.